tum-pbs/pbdl-book/overview-equations.md

 $$ (learn-l2)

 We typically optimize, i.e. _train_,
-with a stochastic gradient descent (SGD) optimizer of your choice, e.g., Adam {cite}`kingma2014adam`.
+with a stochastic gradient descent (SGD) optimizer of your choice, e.g. Adam {cite}`kingma2014adam`.
 We'll rely on auto-diff to compute the gradient w.r.t. weights, $\partial f / \partial \theta$, We will also assume that $e$ denotes a _scalar_ error function (also called cost, or objective function).